asahala/BabyLemmatizer/README.md

 # BabyLemmatizer
 Neural tagger and lemmatizer for Akkadian.
-This repository will be officially published later.
+This repository will be officially published and documented in late February 2023.

 ## Requirements
 ...